Saint Joseph Cathedral

 Today, taking advantage of beautiful architecture and good venue at the center of the city, the area surrounding the cathedral is always packed with hundreds of local people and tourists hanging out with friends for drinking, talking, and watching the street.

-Nha Chung Street now becomes the “Lemon Tea” street, a popular gathering place to many youngsters in Hanoi, and home to eye-catching souvenir shops and Western style restaurants.
+The intersection between Nha Tho and Nha Chung Street now becomes the “Lemon Tea” / Coffee street, a popular gathering place to many youngsters in Hanoi, and home to eye-catching souvenir shops and Western style restaurants.
 It is not only the holly place for Christian couples hold their wedding, but also a great venue for non- religious grooms and brides to take nice wedding shots.

 How to get there